Anime0t4ku/NFC-Card-Generator/readme.md

 - One-click access to the output folder
 - Timestamped filenames to prevent overwrites
 - Movie and TV titles include release year in filenames
+- Optional caching of URL-loaded images to disk

 ---